 A faculty member is responsible, as described in the faculty handbook section II.B.4, to call the facts of a potential violation of the Honor Code to the attention of the Honor Board.
-In all cases disciplinary action is to be taken only by the Honor Board.
+In all cases, disciplinary action is to be taken only by the Honor Board, not by the faculty member.
 A faculty member may discuss any doubts they have concerning the integrity of a student's work with the student concerned if unanswered doubts remain.

 The Honor System is overseen by the Honor Board.